capbash/capbash/README.md

 capbash new deploys
 ```

-This will create a new git project repository ready for remove deployment.
+This will create a new git project ready for remove deployment.

 # Deploy to Remote Server #